Skip to Content

 Even though they do not take the top ranks on the ACK’s list of the most popular dogs, Great Pyrenees are well known as guard dogs for their protective and loyal nature.

 See also: Is a Great Pyrenees Right for You?
-Weighing the Pros and Cons

-Watch This Gorgeous Well-Trained Shepnees on YouTube…
+Watch This Gorgeous, Well-Trained Shepnees…

-Appearance, Coat, and Colors
+Distinctive Size and Look: Appearance, Coat, and Colors

 The appearance of a German Shepherd Great Pyrenees cross is unpredictable.
 This is because the puppy can inherit half of each parent or be more of one parent in physical features.

-“A balanced combination is rare, so your Shepnees will tend more towards the German Shepherd’s looks or Great Pyrenees’ features.”
+“A balanced combination is rare, so your Shepnees will tend more towards the German Shepherd’s looks or Great Pyrenees’ features.” – World of Dogz

 General Appearance

 In its general appearance, a German Shepherd Great Pyrenees mix will likely take the majestic elegance of its Pyr parent and the strong, well-muscled, and agile nature of its German Shepherd parent.
-In addition, your Germanees will bear the proportioned well-muscled body of both parents.

 As with both parents, your Germanees is likely to be longer than tall.
 However, the dog will be balanced in its front and hindquarters.